awslabs/aws-solutions-constructs/CONTRIBUTING.md

 The standard `npm run build+lint+test` command will compare the cdk synth output against the .expected.json file.
 The Solutions Constructs team will run `npm run integ` in each construct periodically to guard against drift and ensure each construct still deploys.

+NOTE: This process will launch a stack including the construct for each integration test.
+It will also delete the stack after collecting the CloudFormation template.
+While the stack will only be around for a few seconds, during this time you account will be billed for the resoruces.
+Some tests may leave behind an S3 bucket - you should check after running these steps.

 ### Step 4: Commit

 Create a commit with the proposed changes: